BrenoAqua/Float-Cards/README.md

 ## Features

+- Floating window
-- Floating window that stays on top (optional)
+- Option to keep the window always on top
-- Syncs with main Anki window, closes the deck together with the pop-up
+- Syncs with the main Anki window and closes along with the deck
 - Support for light/dark themes
-- Keyboard shortcut support with support for multiple hotkeys for the same function
+- Keyboard hotkey support, allowing multiple hotkeys for the same function
-- Scheduling with intervals and auto-close functionality
+- Scheduling with configurable intervals and auto-close functionality
 - Custom background image support with opacity control
 - Configurable button visibility and styling
 - Minimal interface
 - Content scaling (50-200%)
 - Hardware acceleration and image optimization
 - Quick loading of next cards
-- Position, content scaling and window memory between sessions
+- Remembers position, content scaling and window memory between sessions

 ## Installation